Category: Part-time, Graduate Assistant

 - A bachelor’s degree is required.

-- Experience as an intercollegiate volleyball player and/or coach is preferred.
+- Experience as an intercollegiate track & field athlete and/or coach is preferred.

 - Must have an established record of excellent mentoring relationships with students, collegial relationships with staff and faculty.